Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model

-Table~\ref{tab:main_results} showcases our method's performance on four mathematical datasets, revealing key insights: \begin{enumerate} \item \textbf{KPDD-CoT Enhances Mathematical Reasoning:} When FlanT5-small is used as the SLM, KPDD-CoT achieves an average accuracy improvement of 5.01\% across several mathematical reasoning tasks.
-With FlanT5-base as the SLM, KPDD-CoT yields an average accuracy improvement of 11.71\%.
-For FlanT5-large, KPDD-CoT results in an average accuracy improvement of 15.51\%.
+Table~\ref{tab:main_results} showcases our method's performance on four mathematical datasets, revealing key insights: \begin{enumerate} \item \textbf{KPDD-CoT Enhances Mathematical Reasoning:} When FlanT5-small is used as the SLM, KPDD-CoT achieves an average accuracy improvement of 7.35\% across several mathematical reasoning tasks.
+With FlanT5-base as the SLM, KPDD-CoT yields an average accuracy improvement of 13.34\%.
+For FlanT5-large, KPDD-CoT results in an average accuracy improvement of 18.16\%.
 The experimental result demonstrates that KPDD-CoT can significantly enhance the mathematical reasoning performance of SLMs.
 We attribute this experimental result to the reason that baselines often encounters semantic misunderstanding errors that hinder the improvement of SLMs' mathematical reasoning abilities.
 In contrast, KPDD-CoT employs extra SLMs to extract key points (including the core question and problem-solving information) of the question and uses these key points to guide the SLMs' reasoning.
 This approach significantly reduces the semantic misunderstanding errors of CoTD, making KPDD-CoT better suited for improving the mathematical reasoning ability of SLMs.

-\item \textbf{KPDD-PoT Outperforms State-of-the-Art:} When FlanT5-small is used as the SLM, KPDD-PoT achieves an average accuracy improvement of 32.18\% across several mathematical reasoning tasks.
-With FlanT5-base as the SLM, KPDD-PoT yields an average accuracy improvement of 48.25\%.
-For FlanT5-large, KPDD-PoT results in an average accuracy improvement of 54.63\%.
-The experimental result shows that KPDD-PoT make SLMs achieve state-of-the-art mathematical reasoning accuracy.
-Furthermore, KPDD-PoT's accuracy is higher than that of KPDD-CoT, highlighting the advantage of rationales in PoT format in enhancing SLMs' reasoning capabilities.
-Our analysis finds that the mathematical reasoning performance of CoTD is limited not only by semantic misunderstanding errors but also by calculation errors.
+\item \textbf{KPDD-PoT Outperforms State-of-the-Art:} When using FlanT5-small as the SLM, KPDD-PoT improves average accuracy by 34.32\% in mathematical reasoning tasks.
+With FlanT5-base, it increases by 49.39\%, and with FlanT5-large, by 55.2\%.
+This shows that KPDD-PoT helps SLMs achieve state-of-the-art reasoning accuracy.
+It also outperforms KPDD-CoT, demonstrating the benefits of PoT-format rationales in improving reasoning.
+This is because that CoTD's performance is limited not only by semantic misunderstanding errors but also by calculation errors.